 An individual also has the option to pursue informal investigation, clarification and mediation through a Community Facilitator.
 To facilitate early resolution of alleged discrimination or harassment, and to encourage engagement by individuals familiar with the context of the complaint, the Community Facilitator will be chosen by the aggrieved individual from a pool of Community Facilitators.
 The Provost or his or her designee, in consultation with Deans, Department/Program chairs, division heads, and the President of the University Senate, will select the members of the pool from across the University.
 There shall be 15 to 20 Community Facilitators in the pool, at least one member from each school or business unit within Emory.
 They shall serve three year terms, with approximately one third of the members rotating out of the pool each year.

-If at any point in this process, the aggrieved individual determines that this method of resolution is unsatisfactory, he orshe has every right to file an internal complaint with EOP or an external complaint with EEOC.
+If at any point in this process, the aggrieved individual determines that this method of resolution is unsatisfactory, he or she has every right to file an internal complaint with OEI or an external complaint with EEOC.
 The accused individual also has the right to refuse to participate in the Community Facilitator process.

-C. Filing an internal complaint with the Emory University Equal Opportunity Office
+C. Filing an internal complaint with the Emory University Office of Equity and Inclusion

-If a member of the Emory University Community believes that he or she has been the victim of discrimination or discriminatory harassment or has information about discrimination/harassment in the university community, he or she may promptly report, without fear of reprisal, the facts of the incident and the name(s) of the individual(s) involved to the Office of Equal Opportunity Programs, located in Suite 305 of the Administration Building, or call Equal Opportunity Programs at (404) 727-9867.
+If a member of the Emory University Community believes that he or she has been the victim of discrimination or discriminatory harassment or has information about discrimination/harassment in the university community, he or she may promptly report, without fear of reprisal, the facts of the incident and the name(s) of the individual(s) involved to the Office of Equity and Inclusion, located in Suite 305 of the Administration Building, or call the Office of Equity and Inclusion at (404) 727-9867.
 This report initiates a complaint.

-Alternatively, a member of the university community may report the situation to his or her immediate supervisor, department head, or Dean, who will immediately notify EOP of the report.
+Alternatively, a member of the university community may report the situation to his or her immediate supervisor, department head, or Dean, who will immediately notify OEI of the report.
 This report initiates a complaint.
-Supervisors must immediately report any complaints they receive or incidents of alleged harassment or discrimination they witness to the Equal Opportunity Programs.
-However, if the complaint relates to a member of Equal Opportunity Programs, the complaint should be directed to the Supervisor of the Director of Equal Opportunity Programs, who shall appoint an appropriate investigator.
+Supervisors must immediately report any complaints they receive or incidents of alleged harassment or discrimination they witness to the Office of Equity and Inclusion.
+However, if the complaint relates to a member of the Office of Equity and Inclusion, the complaint should be directed to the Supervisor of the Director of the Office of Equity and Inclusion, who shall appoint an appropriate investigator.

-The Office of Equal Opportunity Programs (or an alternate investigator, where appropriate) will promptly, fairly and thoroughly investigate all timely claims of harassment and discrimination, regardless of whether such complaints are reduced to writing.
+The Office of Equity and Inclusion (or an alternate investigator, where appropriate) will promptly, fairly and thoroughly investigate all timely claims of harassment and discrimination, regardless of whether such complaints are reduced to writing.
 All complaints of discrimination and harassment will be treated in the strictest confidence possible under the particular circumstances.

 All complaints of discrimination or harassment should be filed as soon after the alleged offending conduct as possible, but in no event more than 180 calendar days after the most recent conduct alleged to constitute discrimination or harassment.